kfgodel/ember-cli-poc/readme.md

 ## Ember-Cli POC

-This projects test the ember tutorial using the console client.
+This project implements the procedures frontend using ember with the ember-cli help

 ## Prerequisites